 Supplies needed to make a DIY Macrame Christmas Ornament

-Watch the video or follow the steps below!
+Watch the video tutorial (and be sure you subscribe to our YouTube channel) or follow the steps below!

 How to make a DIY Macrame Christmas Ornament – Tree

 Step 1: Cut 20 pieces of cord eight inches in length, and set aside.
 Cut one piece of cord about 20 inches in length.
 Fold the long piece in half and tie a knot below the fold, leaving a two inch loop at the top.
 String the cord ends through the bead, and pull the bead up to the knot.
 This will be the center piece of your tree.

 Step 2: Start creating your branch pieces by folding one piece of eight inch cord in half and lay it under the center piece with the loop on the left.
 Fold another piece of cord in half and lay it over the center piece with the loop on the right.
 Pull the ends of each piece through the loop from the opposite piece and pull tight to create your first knot.